Thank you for reading the news about France’s foreign ministry spoke to Turkish envoy to refute “inaccurate, bias” claims and now with the details

 “This is a direct threat to international peace and security and in contravention of international law including the UN Charter,” he said in a statement.

-The administration has been stepping up pressure on ship owners to abide by sanctions against US adversaries like Iran, Venezuela and North Korea.
+The Trump administration has been stepping up pressure on ship owners to abide by sanctions against US adversaries like Iran, Venezuela and North Korea.
 In May, it issued an advisory urging the global maritime industry to be on the lookout for tactics to evade sanctions like dangerous ship-to-ship transfers and the turning off of mandatory tracking devices — both techniques used in recent oil deliveries to and from both Iran and Venezuela.

 The campaign appears to be working.